Video Monetization

 Pricing

-Brightcove doesn’t disclose their pricing, but it’s estimated to cost around $199 per month.
-To find out more about exact costs, contact their sales team.
+Brightcove doesn’t disclose their pricing, to find out more about exact costs, contact their sales team.

 Okay, what’s the next video subscription platform on the list?